Security of device-independent quantum key distribution protocols: a review: Outlook

 \subsection{Trade-off between security and practicality}

 Last but not least, although device-independent security is an appealing feature, perhaps full device-independence is not necessary for practical QKD.
-In practical cryptography, having assumptions that can be justified is often sufficient for all intents and purposes.
-Indeed, research in device-dependent QKD still forms a significant portion of research in practical QKD.
+If security can be achieved under justifiable assumptions that go beyond those strictly necessary for DI-QKD, that is often sufficient for all intents and purposes.
+Indeed, device-dependent QKD is still a significant and active area of research.
 As mentioned in the Introduction, the invention of DI-QKD has given rise to the new sub-field of semi-DI quantum information processing, in which the quantum devices are partially characterised.

 In practice, a well-chosen semi-DI framework in which the assumed features can be reasonably characterised and enforced might be a good trade-off between security and practicality.
 For example, a power limiter~\cite{zhang2021securing} that can passively enforce the constraint required in the energy-based semi-DI framework~\cite{vanHimbeeck2017semidevice} has been proposed.
 On a similar note, one-sided device-independent (1SDI-) QKD~\cite{branciard2012onesided,tomamichel2012tight} removes the need for any characterisation on the detection device used by one of the honest parties.
 Numerical toolboxes enabling security analysis of generic 1SDI-QKD protocols have been developed~\cite{wang2019characterising}, paving the way for practical protocols~\cite{ioannou2021receiver, ioannou2021receiver_protocols}.
 Furthermore, MDI-QKD~\cite{lo2012measurement, braunstein2012side} closes all detector-side-channels, allowing users to employ untrusted measurement devices as long as the state preparation is well-characterised.
 MDI-QKD also has an advantage in long-distance QKD experiments, as it is able to overcome the fundamental limit on repeaterless quantum communications~\cite{pirandola2017fundamental}.
 Other than the detectors, one can also relax the assumptions made on the sources~\cite{navarrete2021practical, zhang2021securing} in QKD protocols.
-Of course, as practicality is a subjective matter, the level of characterisation needed would also depend on the application of QKD.
+Ultimately, however, the trade-off depends on the specific use case for QKD, and different use cases may require different levels of characterisation in order to reach an acceptable balance between practicality and security.